rossikos/koreader-to-sioyek/README.md

 A python script to import highlights made in [KOReader](https://github.com/koreader/koreader) into the [Sioyek](https://github.com/ahrm/sioyek) PDF viewer.

-The script will maintain the color of the original highlights and only add new highlights.
+The script will maintain original highlight color and only add new highlights.

 ## Usage